 As Troy's running backs coach, Turk was responsible for building one of the nation's most consistent running games.
 Three of his running backs (Eddie Coleman, Arrid Gregory and Joe Jackson) rushed for more than 2,000 career yards.
 In 1997, Jackson broke Turk's school record for career rushing touchdowns with 34.
 During his 12 seasons as running backs coach at Troy, Turk had nine players to earn all-conference honors.

 Turk earned his undergraduate degree in physical education and a master's degree in education from Troy State.

 He is married to the former Danielle Warren of Alexander City.
-They have two sons, Jimbo and Jake.
+They have two sons and one daughter-in-law, Jimbo (and his wife Allison) and Jake.

 Turk’s Record at Huntingdon